pygfx/pygfx/README.md

 See also the examples, they all do something like this:

-* Instantiate a canvas to render to.
+* Instantiate a renderer and a canvas to render to.
-* Instantiate a renderer.
 * Create a scene and populate it with world objects.
 * Create a camera (and maybe a control).
 * Define an  animate function that calls: `renderer.render(scene, camera)`